Scheduled meals can be difficult to arrange and implement. Are they really necessary?

 A meal schedule sends children the message that food will always be provided.
 They can trust their adults to provide this key source of life.
 What does that do for them?

-When adolescents don’t have to worry about food, they can focus on things other than food and develop hobbies, cultivate interests and worry about kid things, leaving food to their adults.
+When adolescents don’t have to worry about food, they can focus on things other than food.
+They can develop hobbies, cultivate interests and worry about kid things, leaving food to their adults.

-- When food is consistent (and kids know it!) they can trust they won’t go hungry, and so will listen to their hunger and fullness levels, and eat in response to their body’s needs- not overeating each time food is presented
+When food is consistent (and kids know it!) they can trust they won’t go hungry, and so will listen to their hunger and fullness levels.
+This allows them to eat in response to their body’s needs- not overeating each time food is presented

-- Breaks between eating (ie scheduled meals) allow children to feel hunger and the resulting fullness after eating, and so they eat better.
+Breaks between eating (ie scheduled meals) allow children to feel hunger and the resulting fullness after eating, and so they eat better.
 Besides for the physiological need to rest the digestive system for ideal functioning, it’s important to recognize our body’s signals and cues.
 “Grazing” keeps us at a constant level of fullness- noshing on something as soon as we’re a bit peckish- so we never experience a full hunger.
 And despite it seeming like kids eat so much when grazing, they actually don’t!

-- They eat more fruits and vegetables and more variety of nutrients.
-Eating a structured meal with family generally tends to improve children’s food intake, possibly because they observe others enjoying food and have positive role-modeling, or the environment is conducive to being adventurous.
+Kids eat more fruits and vegetables and more variety of nutrients.
+Eating a structured meal with family generally tends to improve children’s food intake.
+This may be from observing others enjoying food and have positive role-modeling, or the environment being conducive to being adventurous.

 Meal components are your decision, though having child input can be helpful.
 Plan to serve food around every 2-4 hours depending on age.
 Offer a variety of grains, protein, vegetables & fruit, as well as fun food.
-Knowing meals come frequently, and nutritious food will be offered routinely, can help kiddos feel secure around food, and you relax when your child chooses to eat nothing, small amounts, or lots of one food.
+Knowing meals come frequently, and nutritious food is offered routinely, helps kids feel secure around food.
+Plus you can relax when your child chooses to eat nothing, small amounts, or lots of (only) one food.